9/25: Managing Respiratory Protection Programs - The Respiratory Protection Program (RPP) Administrator

 IndustrySafe Safety Management Software helps organizations to improve safety by providing a comprehensive toolset of software modules to help businesses identify trouble spots; reduce claims, lost days, OSHA fines; and more.

-Conduct inspections on the go with IndustrySafe’s mobile app.
-Complete safety audits at job sites and remote locations—with or without web access.
+Record incidents on the go with IndustrySafe’s mobile app.
+Collect data for multiple types of incidents including including near misses, vehicle and environmental incidents, and employee and non-employee injuries; at job sites and remote locations—with or without web access.

 IndustrySafe’s Dashboard Module allows organizations to easily track safety KPIs and metrics.
 Gain increased visibility into your business’ operations and safety data.